antonycourtney/tabli/src/tabli-core/src/NOTES.md

 - Need a way to cancel search (essential for popout)

-- When opening windows from popout, need to use size of last normal window

 - window.onRemoved or tabs.onRemoved handler behaving incorrectly on saved tabs -- re-opening a saved window after tabs are closed only shown New Tab.